 He is a lecturer in International Studies, Educational Leadership, Technology, and Conflict Management.
 He has taught in K-12, Undergraduate, Graduate, Professional, and Community level classes and forums.

 Tom is also a professional musician and composer.

 He sings and plays French Horn.
 One of his major works include Two Persian Polk Songs, commissioned and performed by The Choristers in Pennsylvania.

 On June 22, 2021, Tom has been selected as one of 40 MONTCO Millennial Superstars by MONTCO Today

 Tom earned a B.A. at Rutgers University where he studied Asian Studies and Religion.
 At Rutgers, Tom was an active participant in multiple Asian social and cultural organizations whose goals are to support the Asian student body and spread cultural awareness.

 Tom also earned his Masters in International Peace & Conflict Resolution at Arcadia University, and completed a post-graduate certificate in International Conflict Management, International Peace, and Security at John Hopkins School of Advanced International Studies.
 It was in graduate school that Tom studied public policy, inclusive governance, and economic security.

-Tom is an Upper Moreland School Board Director.
-He wants to create a more equitable space for the children and families of Upper Moreland.
-Support Tom Hasani for Board Director of the Upper Moreland School District.
+Tom was elected to Upper Moreland School Board in 2021 where he serves as Treasurer.
+He wants to create a more equitable space for the children and families in his School District.